racersmith/routing/docs/api-reference.md

 `RoutingContext`
 : Provides information about the current route and navigation context.
 Passed to all forms instantiated by the routing library.

+`sorted_routes`
+: A list of all registered routes, sorted in the order they will be matched.
+Useful for introspection, generating sitemaps, or custom navigation logic.

 ## Components

 `NavLink.NavLink`